neqto: Docs

 1. Select the desired Template from the Templates list.

-2. On that template's dashboard, in the upper-right hand corner of the "Notification" section, click "Add Notification".
+2. On that Template's dashboard, in the upper-right hand corner of the "Notification" section, click "Add Notification".

-3. Enter the correct settings.
+3. Enter the necessary settings.

-4. Click the "save" button at the bottom of the dialogue.
+4. Click the "Save" button at the bottom of the dialogue.

-To edit or delete a Notification
+To Edit or Delete a Notification

 1. From the list of Notifications, click the pencil icon in the row of the component you wish to edit.